 2. THE YEAR OF MAGICAL THINKING BY JOAN DIDION

-When her husband, writer John Gregory Dunne, died in 2003, Didion's daughter Quinta Roo was lying unconscious in a New York hospital—in septic shock following a case of pneumonia.
+When her husband, writer John Gregory Dunne, died in 2003, Didion's daughter Quintana Roo was lying unconscious in a New York hospital—in septic shock following a case of pneumonia.
 The following year Quinta collapsed due to bleeding in her brain and died at the tragically young age of 39.
 Didion's reflection on the incredible grief of those losses, and the sort of irrational, hopeful ("magical") thinking they inspired, is a meditation that—much like grief itself—is at once deeply personal and all too universal.
 It's a rare look at the interior life of one of America's best authors, and thus, absolutely essential reading.

 3. THIS ONE SUMMER BY MARIKO AND JILLIAN TAMAKI